Asymptotic stability of shear flows for 2D Euler equations at Yudovich regularity: Introduction

 \subsubsection{The asymmetry and challenge}

 Establishing asymptotic stability for the 2D Euler equations has proven significantly more challenging than proving instability.
-This difficulty stems from a fundamental physical asymmetry: while ideal fluids lack explicit stabilizing mechanisms like viscous dissipation, they possess robust mechanisms for growth, such as linear stretching \cite{Koch02}, hyperbolic saddle~\cite{MR1288809}, and boundary-driven small-scale creation~\cite{Nadir91,KS14}.
-Consequently, there has been flourishing development in the literature regarding infinite-time instability and loss of regularity \cite{Koch02,MorgulisShnirelmanYudovich08,Denisov09,KS14,DrivasElgindiJeong24,Z24,alazardsaid2026}.
+This difficulty stems from a fundamental physical asymmetry: while ideal fluids lack explicit stabilizing mechanisms like viscous dissipation, they possess robust mechanisms for growth, such as linear stretching \cite{Koch02}, hyperbolic saddle~\cite{MR1288809}, and boundary-driven growth~\cite{Nadir91,KS14}.
+A significant manifestation of this is the phenomenon of norm inflation in borderline or supercritical spaces ~\cite{BourgainLi14,MR3625192,MR4776418} since the pioneering work of Bourgain and Li \cite{BourgainLi13}.
+For the long-time dynamics, the robust growth mechanisms result in flourishing development in the literature regarding infinite-time instability and loss of regularity \cite{Koch02,MorgulisShnirelmanYudovich08,Denisov09,KS14,DrivasElgindiJeong24,Z24,MR4350517,jeongyaozhou2025,alazardsaid2026}.

 In stark contrast, even in the linearized setting, proving infinite-time convergence remains highly non-trivial \cite{MR3772399,MR3987441}.
 Table \ref{tab:euler_map} summarizes this sparse landscape of rigorous nonlinear convergence results.
 Because the equations lack explicit dissipation to damp out perturbations, any asymptotic stabilization must emerge purely from the kinematics of the nonlinear flow itself.
 For over a century~\cite{Kelvin1887,Rayleigh1879,Orr1907}, the sole kinematic mechanism known to achieve this was inviscid damping via phase mixing.